 The mission of the eGovernment Interest Group (eGov IG) is to explore how to improve access to government through better use of the Web and achieve better government transparency using open Web standards at any government level (local, state, national and multi-national).
 The eGov IG is designed as a forum to support researchers, developers, solution providers, and users of government services that use the Web as the delivery channel, and enable broader collaboration across eGov practitioners.

-The eGovMon project is developing methodology and software for quality evaluation of web services, in particular eGovernment services, concerning four areas: a) Accessibility, b) Transparency, c) Efficiency, d) Impact.
+The eGovMon project developed methodology and software for quality evaluation of web services, in particular eGovernment services, concerning four areas: a) Accessibility, b) Transparency, c) Efficiency, d) Impact.

 eHealthcareBot.com – Search Engines for Healthcare Resources

 Searches selected healthcare resources and sources taken from various Subject Tracers and resources from the Virtual Private Library.
 Created and compiled by Marcus P. Zillman, M.S., A.M.H.A. .
 Currently over 147 healthcare meta search engines and resources are accessed simultaneously.